yizhouyu/NP-Pay/README.md

-# CS 6466 Final Project -- Name TBD
+# NP-PAY: Labor Market on the Ethereum Blockchain

-Abhi Gupta, Claudia Dabrowski, Yizhou Yu
+Abhi Gupta, Yizhou Yu, Claudia Dabrowski

 Cornell University

 Decrentralize Computation through Blockchain by creating a marketplace to connect problem issuers with workers who will trade computational power for cryptocurrency payment.
+Answers provided by workers will be verified by the blockchain.
 Marketplace dynamics will lead for fair payment allocation as the number of problem issuers increases.